atomone-hub/atomone/x/feemarket/README.md

     (gogoproto.nullable) = false
   ];

-  // Window contains a list of the last blocks' utilization values.
+  // Window contains a list of the last blocks' gas values.
 This is used
   // to calculate the next base fee.
 This stores the number of units of gas
   // consumed per block.
   repeated uint64 window = 3;

-  // Index is the index of the current block in the block utilization window. uint64 index = 4;
+  // Index is the index of the current block in the block gas window. uint64 index = 4;
 }
 ```